Meet Our Testing Team

 - If you decide the mattress isn’t for you, just return it before the sleep trial is up.

 - The company will come pick up the mattress and give you a refund, minus a $99 transportation fee.

-The Loom & Leaf mattress is backed by a 15-year non-prorated warranty which covers defects in materials and workmanship:
+The Loom & Leaf mattress is backed by a lifetime non-prorated warranty which covers defects in materials and workmanship:

 - For the first two years, Saatva will replace a defective mattress with a brand-new mattress at no additional fee.
 After the two-year period is up, the company will repair and re-cover a defective mattress.
-The customer will only be responsible for a $99 transportation cost each way.
+The customer will only be responsible for a $149 transportation cost.